srobo/runbook/docs/infrastructure/README.md

 For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google Workspace.
 Google Groups are used for various mailing lists.

-## External mailing lists: Mailchimp
+## Mailing lists

-For sending some batch emails we use Mailchimp.
+For sending some batch emails we use Mailchimp and Google Groups.

+For many of our mailing lists we compose the emails in the form of pull requests to repositories on GitHub, enabling review & feedback before sending as well as providing a history which acts as a wealth of templates for sending similar emails in the future.

+Some such repositories are:

+* [team-emails](https://github.com/srobo/team-emails/): Emails to competitor teams
+* [volunteer-emails](https://github.com/srobo/volunteer-emails/): Emails to volunteers from other volunteers